 Medicinal Uses of Mallotus philippensis

-This medicinal tree mainly used in treatment of intestinal parasite due to its purgative and anthelmintic properties.
+This medicinal tree mainly used in the treatment of intestinal parasite due to its purgative and anthelmintic properties.
 It is used to treat tape worm infestations (ascarides, rectal worms) and constipation.
-It is given internally for calculi of bladders and kidney, leprosy, and wounds.
+It is given internally for calculi of the bladders and kidney, leprosy, and wounds.
 Kamala is applied externally for parasitic skin diseases and wound infections.